AzdiarGazder/mtexTools/README.md

 # mtexTools
-A collection of various Mtex scripts and functions
+A collection of various MTEX scripts and functions.

 ## A
 **align** - Re-aligns ebsd map data along a user-defined linear fiducial.
 The linear fiducial may correspond to a twin boundary, stacking fault, or any linear-shaped deformation or phase transformation products.